FedericoFornone/Laboratorio_Integrato/frontend/README.md

 Note that you have to follow some instructions to have the backend up and running.
-In the next section you can find
+In the next section you can find the link to that documentation.

+If you want, you can check a deployed version of the project on this link, but note that you won't
+see the dashboard because the database is not yet deployed.
+The entire project will be deployed soon.

 ---